axshaykp/random-wallpaper-feh/README.md

 # random-wallpaper-feh

-A random wallpaper setter bash script using feh.Wallpapers are from wallpapercave.
+A bash script to download a random wallpaper from Wallpaper Cave and apply wallpaper using feh.

 ## Requirements